Mendolis/PSNativeDataStore/README.md

 That's right, when you create an in-memory object or load a NDS object from disk, it is aware of it's own location.
 Calling the objects Save() method will automatically store to disk for you!
 No need remember where separate objects are located.

-      - If you copy an object to a different project and load it into your script, it will 'remember' its NEW location.
+      - If you copy an object to a different project and load it into your script, it will 'remember' its new location!
 Each successive save will automatically save to the new project!!
 Ain't that just fancy??!?!

 #Getting Started
 Very important, do this immediately.
 Even if you are only considering downloading NDS, do it anyway.
 The primary component of NDS is an environment variable named  'PSNativeDataStore'